 Surprisingly, many corner showers have thin glass to keep up with the “saving space” theme.
 Thankfully, the designers of the Dreamline Enigma have created a glass thick enough so that you don’t have to worry about breakage.

-Cons of this Corner Shower
+Cons of this Option

 A con that I can see with this shower is the fact that it is large.
 Many corner showers are for “smaller” homes.
 Although, its design makes up for it in other areas.
 This shower is also very distinct looking, so it’s easy for it not to match the rest of your bathroom fixtures.